Skip to content

 steve jobs archives informational website

-Steve Jobs Archive is a minimalist timeline-style website without a header and a basic footer.
+The Steve Jobs Archive is a minimalist, timeline-style website featuring a basic header and footer.
 The timeline elements have a hover effect that highlights the one you view and starts playing a thumbnail video.

-Also, the option to resize Steve’s email makes it more readable but keeps the site neater in its initial size.
+Additionally, the option to resize Steve’s email makes it more readable while keeping the site neater in its original size.

 Built with: Next.js